 PROPOSAL 2: Select Low range and High range test frequencies for NS_04 A-MPR in FR1.

-PROPOSAL 3: Select additional frequencies (Fc) according to Table 1 and test the A-MPR requirements with both Edge_1RB and Outer_Full allocation.
+PROPOSAL 3-1: For PC 1.5, 2 and 3, select additional frequencies (Fc) according to Table 1 and test the A-MPR requirements with both Edge_1RB and Outer_Full allocation.
+PROPOSAL 3-2: For PC 1, select test points to cover all A-MPR regions according to clause 2.4.
+Test the A-MPR requirements with both Edge_1RB, Inner_1RB, Outer_Full and specific allocations.

 PROPOSAL 4: Select Lowest and Highest test channel bandwidth for NS_04 A-MPR in FR1.

 PROPOSAL 5: Select Lowest and Highest supported subcarrier spacing for NS_04 A-MPR in FR1.